pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

 3. Follow the instructions in the previous step.
 Create a VPC peering connection between Cluster 1 and Cluster 3 and a VPC peering connection between Cluster 2 and Cluster 3.

-4. [Update the route tables](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html) for the VPC peering of the three clusters.
+4. [Update the route tables](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html) for the VPC peering connection of the three clusters.

     You need to update the route tables of all subnets used by the clusters.
 Add two routes in each route table.